penelopejordyn/SELFY/README.md

-SELFY App
+TREK App

-SELFY (Set Earnings, Live Free, Yield) is a free-market rideshare and package delivery platform where drivers have the freedom to set their own rates and keep 100% of their earnings.
+TREK is a free-market rideshare and package delivery platform where drivers have the freedom to set their own rates and keep 100% of their earnings.
 Riders can choose from a range of drivers based on price, ratings, and availability, creating a competitive and user-driven market.

 Features